UKPLab/acl2024-dapr/README.md

 <img src='imgs/motivative-example.png' width='300'>

 > In this example, the query asks for a musician or a group who has ever played at a certain venue.
 However, the gold relevant passage mentions only the reference noun, "the venue" but its actual name, "the Half Moon, Putney".
-The model thus needs to explore the context from belonging document of the passage, which in this case means coreference resolution.
+The model thus needs to explore the context from the belonging document of the passage, which in this case means coreference resolution.

 ## Usage
 Python>=3.8 is required.
 Run this installation script below: